 Another approach some piston manufacturers use to improve top ring durability is to weld nickel alloy into the top ring groove.
 This was the approach used for the OEM pistons in Saturn 1.9L engines made from 1991 to 2001.
 The 2002-03 Saturn engine used an anodized top ring groove.

 To further complicate the problem of heat management, rings have been getting smaller.
 Starting in the 1980s, "low tension" piston rings began to appear in many engines.
 Typical ring sizes today are 1.2 mm for the top compression ring, 1.5 mm for the second ring, and 3.0 mm for the oil ring.
+On Chevy LS series engines, the first and second rings are both 1.5mm, while the oil ring is 3.0mm.
 Some are even thinner.
 A few engines have top compression rings only 1.0 mm thick, and Buick used a 2.0 mm oil ring in their 3800 V6.

 The OEMs went to thinner, shallower rings to improve fuel economy because the rings account for up to 40 percent of an engines internal friction losses.
 Thinner rings produce less drag and friction against the cylinder walls.
 But the downside is they also reduce heat transfer between the piston and cylinder because of the smaller area of contact between the two.
 Consequently, pistons with low tension rings run hotter than pistons with larger rings.

 Low tension rings also present another problem.
 They are less able to handle cylinder bore distortion.
 To maximize compression and minimize blowby, the cylinder must be as round as possible.
 This often requires the use of a torque plate when honing to simulate the bore distortion that is produced by the cylinder head.